rubab-malik/Fraud-Prevention-Machine-Learning-Driven-Detection-System/README.md

 #### Feature Scaling
 Feature scaling is performed to normalise the data using the StandardScaler from scikit-learn.
 This step ensures that all features have the same scale, which helps improve the performance of machine learning models, particularly those sensitive to feature scales, such as gradient-based methods.

-####  Model Training and Evaluation
+####  Model Selection and Evaluation
-Several machine learning models are trained and evaluated on the preprocessed data, including:
+The project explores various machine learning models, including:

   - Decision Tree
   - AdaBoost
   - Random Forest
   - XGBoost
 The models are trained on a portion of the training data and validated on the remaining data.
-Model performance is compared using ROC AUC scores and accuracy scores.
-The XGBoost classifier demonstrates the best performance, making it the ideal choice for this dataset.
+Model performance is compared using ROC AUC scores and classification report.The XGBoost classifier demonstrates the best performance, making it the ideal choice for this dataset.

-#### Streamlit Deployment
+#### Model Development with Streamlit
 In addition to the Jupyter Notebook implementation, the project can be deployed using Streamlit, a popular framework for building data-driven web applications.
 The Streamlit application can interactively display the performance metrics of different models and show the predictions made by the best-performing model.

 To deploy the project with Streamlit, follow these steps: